 How is it doing

-Jersey landed 100% of three blocks hosting the Buchan oil field and the J2 oil discovery, acreage adjoining JOG's existing interest in Licence P2170, which contains the Verbier discovery.
+Jersey owns 100% of the Buchan oil field and the J2 oil discovery which now along with the adjacent Verbier discovery comprise the Greater Buchan Area (GBA).

-A CPR by contractor Rockflow estimated the recoverable resources in The Greater Buchan Area at 94.7mln barrels, including the parts within P2170.
+A CPR by contractor Rockflow previously estimated the recoverable resources in The Greater Buchan Area at 94.7mln barrels, including the parts within P2170.
 That estimate, at that time, valued Jersey’s ‘mid-case’ contingent resources at some £791mln.

 What the CEO says

 "Acquiring further discovered oil volumes enhances JOG's project value considerably and at the same time strengthens our plan to bring Verbier into future production through the GBA development, which is a truly exciting opportunity to showcase what is possible with new developments in the UKCS,” Benitz added.

 “We are working closely with the OGA and leading contractors to introduce technologies to enable the GBA development to be at the forefront of the energy transition as well as being a new area hub that encourages regional industry collaboration to maximise the economic recovery of resources in this prolific part of the Central North Sea."

 Stockbroker WH Ireland this morning described the deal as “incrementally positive” for Jersey.

 Analyst Brendan Long said that the transaction with Equinor the ownership and operatorship of the P2170 licence area, and, in doing so, it will facilitate the eventual broad farm-out effort.